4 Facts About Pancreatic Cancer

 4. Chemotherapy and other medications are improving.

-At Rush, most patients also get genomic sequencing, which helps identify the specific characteristics of the cancer and treatments that may be effective.
+At RUSH MD Anderson, most patients also get genomic sequencing.
+This helps identify the specific characteristics of the cancer and treatments that may be effective and help prolong and improve quality of life.